continuedev/continue/extensions/neovim/README.md

 - See [../../CONTRIBUTING.md](../../CONTRIBUTING.md) for general prerequisites and setup.
 - A working Neovim installation.

+### Git Workflow

+To contribute to the plugin, please follow these steps:

+- Fork and clone the my fork of the `continue` repository `https://github.com/qtnx/continue` to your local machine.
+- Develop your changes then push them to your fork.
+- Create a pull request from your fork to the `qtnx/continue` repository.
+- Then your changes will be updated to my opening PR.
+- For any questions or help for the NeoVim plugin, please create an issue in the `qtnx/continue` repository.

 ### Development & Debugging

 1. **Core Debug Server Setup**:

+To contribute to the plugin, please follow these steps:

 - Open the `continue` repository in VS Code.
 - Select the `Core Binary` debug configuration.
 - Start the debugger.

 2. **Running the Plugin in Neovim**:
    Navigate to the `continue` repository root and execute: